 Career navigation helps people explore options, build skills, and find fulfilling careers.
 Career navigators guide and support individuals to assess their strengths, interests, and goals.
 They also help develop education, training, and job placement action plans.

-- Career navigation involves people, organizations, and tools that assist students, job seekers, and workers make informed career decisions.
+- Career navigation involves people, organizations, and tools that assist students, job seekers, and workers with making informed career decisions.

 - Career navigators provide guidance and support throughout an individual's career journey.